dezeroku/gpu_passthrough/README.md

 ## Host configuration

-The configuration is AMD Ryzen 3600 + RTX 4070, thus the instructions for IOMMU will be AMD specific (you may need more parameters for Intel, check the Wiki).
+The configuration is AMD Ryzen 3600 + RTX 4080 Super, thus the instructions for IOMMU will be AMD specific (you may need more parameters for Intel, check the Wiki).

 ### Kernel parameters